iOS15 Wish List | ExBulletin

 Security and privacy App tracking transparency

 Last year we asked Apple to make reliability and performance the core pillars of iOS 14, but the release of iOS 14 was very solid.
-Not surprisingly, an operating system deployed to hundreds of millions of users using five years of iPhone hardware isn’t bulletproof, but Apple has a reputation for iOS 14 reliability. ..
+Not surprisingly, an operating system deployed to hundreds of millions of users using five years of iPhone hardware isn’t bulletproof, but Apple is acclaimed for its iOS 14 reliability. ..

 What surprised us most was the big push to privacy features.
-From app tracking transparency to restricted access to hidden clipboards, microphones and cameras, and even the App Store’s “privacy label,” Apple is fed up with the abuse of privacy prevailing in smartphone apps.
+From app tracking transparency to restricted access to hidden clipboards, microphones, and cameras, to the App Store’s “privacy label,” Apple is fed up with the abuse of privacy prevailing in smartphone apps.
 Seems to be doing.

 iOS 14 privacy protection includes notifications when the app reads the clipboard. iOS 15 should do more!